 Wednesday a.m.
 9:30 – 11:30

 Start your summer off with this stimulating class.
-This study group will look at stories that have an immediate time frame – stories that have made the news within the past week.
-Each participant in turn brings in three such media stories for the whole group to discuss.
-No research paper is required.
+This study group looks at stories that have an immediate time frame: stories that have made the news within the past week.
+Each participant, in turn, brings three media stories for the whole group to discuss.
 Animated discussion is guaranteed.

 A Presentation Workshop is offered before each term and is led by an experienced presenter.
 Please see the Calendar for dates and times.